 Rapid HIV Training

-This is an onsite or in-person training that offers an opportunity for staff in clinical and non-clinical settings to gain knowledge and demonstrate skills required for administering the Waived Rapid HIV test.
-This Rapid HIV Testing Training is designed to introduce participants to the four essential topics needed for effective rapid HIV Testing.
-These topics are:
+This is an onsite or in-person training for staff in clinical and non-clinical settings contracted by the MS State Department of Health’s STD/HIV Office.
+The participant will gain basic knowledge and demonstrate skills required for administering the waived rapid HIV test.
+The training is designed to introduce participants to the four essential components needed for effective rapid HIV Testing.
+These components are:

 - HIV Prevention Counseling and Providing Waived Rapid HIV Test Results